zonyyu/Topic-4----Neural-Networks/README.md

   - use the comments in the code to guide you in your commentary.
   - If you feel the need to help students visualize by drawing in OneNote, do it.
   - at the end, save the model as `mnist_predictor.pt`
-  - if trained in google colab, be sure to download the model
+  - Since this is trained in google colab, be sure to download the model

 - open `nn.py`
   - Copy your code for the `NN()` class as well as the `CCE()` function into `nn.py`